Thelukepet/course/assignments/A4-commoncrawl.md

 _Wishing you good big data vibes!_

+#### Final words

 Oh, and do not forget:
 **use Piazza to find help from your fellow students and/or me!**

+_By the way_, before I forget: students from a previous version of this course _did_ win the Norvig Award in 2014!
+If you plan on winning the next edition, I would love to hear from you!